protobus/protobus-server/README.md

 --store FILE_PREFIX=REGEX   Store topics matching the regular expression into a file with the given prefix (default: one file per topic).
 May be specified multiple times.
 --max-threads N             Serve up to N channels; this limits the active publishers, subscriptions, and file writers (default: 101).
 ```

+## Technological choices & limitations

+The project is currently in a prototyping stage.
+The following choices have been made to minimise effort to reach an MVP:

+- Google Protocol Buffers as serialisation framework (even though it adds considerable allocation overhead by design)
+- gRPC as transport protocol (even though its HTTP transport add considerable overhead and complexity)
+- Python 3 as implementation language (even though its current gRPC implementation lacks parallelism)

+The combination of these choices will likely limit the performance of the MVP to the order of 10,000 messages/s.
+For all of these technologies, more efficient alternatives exist—at a later stage, these will be considered.